bgerrard5392/bikesharing/README.md

+### Trips by Gender
+These visualizations gives a breakdown of riders by gender throughout the week.
+We can see that the bike sharing program is highly dominated by male users with the majority of users being Subscribers.

 ### Top Starting Locations
 Shows that the top locations are concentrated in a central part of NYC (lower Manhattan), with small usage in the surrounding areas.
 ### Checkout Times for Users